polterguy/polterguy.github.io/tutorials/http-rest/index.md

 Two lines of code, and you're returning the result of an HTTP invocation in a structured format, assuming the endpoint you are invoking is returning JSON.
-The crucial parts of course as usual is what is _not_ there; No `IHttpClientFactory`, no `IDisposable` objects you'll need to remember to dispose, no IoC container wiring, no async/await statements, etc.
+The crucial parts of course as usual is what is _not_ there; No `IHttpClientFactory`, no `IDisposable` objects you'll need to dispose, no IoC container wiring, no async/await statements, etc.
-By removing the complex parts from your resulting code, maintaining things becomes much easier for both yourself in the future, in addition to obviously also any junior developers inheriting your project later down the road.
+By removing the complex parts from your resulting code, maintaining things becomes much easier for both yourself in the future, in addition to making things easier for developers inheriting your project later down the road.

 > Everything is "syntax"

 With the above we imply that the less syntax you've got, and the less lines of code you've got, the easier it becomes to maintain things in the future.
-The primary axiom around which Hyperlambda evolves, is that code is technical debt, implying the less code you've got, the less technical debt you have.
+The primary axiom around which Hyperlambda evolves, is that _code is technical debt_, implying the less code you've got, the less technical debt you have.
 Technical debt again is a _bad_ thing!

 ## POSTing, PUTing and PATCHing data

 These three HTTP verbs requires a payload of some sort.
-You can easily pass in any arbitrary payload by simply adding a **[payload]** node to your invocations, such as the folloing illustrates.
+You can easily pass in any payload by adding a **[payload]** node to your invocations, such as the following illustrates.

 ```
 http.post:"https://jsonplaceholder.typicode.com/posts"